NAVIGATION

 What Is A Hobbit House?

-A hobbit home is a house that is built entirely (or mostly) into the side of the earth, is typically covered in grass and soil, and has architecture that is highly reminiscent of Bilbo and Frodo’s infamous Shire home in “The Lord of the Rings” books and films.
+A hobbit home is a house that is built entirely (or mostly) into the side of the earth.
+It is typically covered in grass and soil, and its architecture is highly reminiscent of Bilbo and Frodo’s infamous Shire home in “The Lord of the Rings” books and films.

-Whether you’re a Tolkien fanatic or just trying to save mother Earth, a hobbit home may bring you more joy than you’d expect.
+Whether you’re a Tolkien fanatic or just trying to save Mother Earth, a DIY hobbit home may bring you more joy than you’d expect.

 The exquisite charm and fantastical aesthetic of these houses have caused a hobbit house craze around the world.